Japsica248/Web-dev-test-Solum/C/README.md

 Build a simple login page using HTML, CSS, and JavaScript

 #### Page layout
-• Centered login form on a plain background.
+• Centered login form on a plain background. <br>
-• The form includes:
+• The form includes: <br>
-o Email input
+o Email input <br>
-o Password input
+o Password input <br>
-o Login button
+o Login button <br>
-o Optional “Forgot password?” link
+o Optional “Forgot password?” link <br>

 #### Validation rules
 Email field: <br>
-• Must not be empty.
+• Must not be empty. <br>
-• Show an error if the email doesn’t exist.
+• Show an error if the email doesn’t exist.<br>

 Password field: <br>
-• Must be between 8–16 characters.
+• Must be between 8–16 characters. <br>
-• Must contain at least:
+• Must contain at least: <br>
-o one uppercase letter
+o one uppercase letter <br>
-o one lowercase letter
+o one lowercase letter <br>
-o one number
+o one number <br>
-o one symbol
+o one symbol <br>

 #### Successful login
-• Hide the login form.
+• Hide the login form. <br>
 • Display a welcome message like:
-Welcome, [user email]!
+Welcome, [user email]! <br>
-• Include a Logout button that returns to the login page.
+• Include a Logout button that returns to the login page.<br>

+### Unsuccessful login
+An error message is shown to the user if the credentials do not match

+### Forgot password
+• If the email is blank, the popup asks the user to fill in the email id. <br>
+• If there is an email id, the user is notified that a password reset link has been sent to their email.<br>

 ### Setup
 This project was built in React with JavaScript.
 The CSS is done using Material UI.